Originator: Vice President – Finance and Administration

 - An employee may keep a door prize when it is offered to all attendees at a conference, seminar, trade show, or like event which attendance was paid for by the College.

-- Employees are not to accept gifts in cumulative excess of $200.00 annually without a declaration to, and the approval of the Vice President, Human Resource Services & Sustainability.
+- Employees are not to accept gifts in cumulative excess of $200 annually without a declaration to, and the approval of the Chief Human Resource Officer.

 - Employees shall not accept monetary remuneration, or honoraria.
-Should cultural protocol demand that such a gift be accepted, an employee will remit the gift to the Vice President, Human Resource Services & Sustainability immediately for proper dispensation.
+Should cultural protocol demand that such a gift be accepted, an employee will remit the gift to the Chief Human Resource Officer immediately for proper dispensation.

 - Careful consideration should be given to offers from suppliers which pay for the expenses of an employee to attend seminars, conferences, plant visits and the like.
 The College should not be placed in a position where it is beholden to suppliers.